 Photo Gallery: Restoration

 No warbird evokes the memories of fighter aircraft in combat like the P-51 MUSTANG.
-Serving in WW 2 & Korea as a bomber escort and tactical fighter-bomber this aircraft needs to fly.The Mustang in our Museum was delivered to the Army in June 1945 and served initially with the 31st Fighter Squadron, Continental Air Force.
+Serving in WW 2 & Korea as a bomber escort and tactical fighter-bomber this aircraft has returned to the skies!The Mustang in our Museum was delivered to the Army in June 1945 and served initially with the 31st Fighter Squadron, Continental Air Force.
 In 1951 it was transferred to the 131st Fighter Bomber Wing, Strategic Air Command.
-It looks good on the outside, but there is a lot of work to be done to make this remarkable aircraft flight ready.
+Your donations will make sure she remains in flying condition for all to see.

-For more information and to stay posted about the restoration progress please like the P-51 Facebook page.
+For more information on Bunny’s activities, now that she is flying, please like the P-51 Facebook page.